Sequences of embedded minimal disks whose curvatures blow up on a prescribed subset of a line: Introduction

 In the study of minimal varieties, the known examples of singularities have been rather tame.
 In particular, we believe that Theorem~\ref{maintheorem} provides the first examples of Cantor sets of singularities and of singular sets with non-integer Hausdorff dimension.

 Our paper is organized as follows.
-We prove Theorem~\ref{maintheorem} in the next section.
+In section~\ref{context}, we discuss what is known in general about curvature blow up in sequences of properly embedded minimal disks.
+We prove Theorem~\ref{maintheorem} in section~\ref{mainsection}.
 The proof depends on results in Sections~\ref{ExistenceUniqueness} and ~\ref{RadoCurvatureSection}.
 In Section~\ref{ExistenceUniqueness}, we prove existence and uniqueness theorems for embedded minimal disks with certain rotationally symmetric boundaries.
 In Section~\ref{RadoCurvatureSection}, we use Rado's Theorem to deduce curvature estimates for our examples.